Karolína Kurková: Modeling

-Kurková notably tripped on her long gown and fell down as she was leading the finale of the Versace Fall/Winter 2002 fashion show.
+Kurková notably tripped on her long gown and fell down as she was leading the finale of the Atelier Versace Fall/Winter 2002 fashion show.
 However, it didn't hinder her career and she was named "Model of the Year" at the 2002 VH1/Vogue Fashion Awards, in part for her work ethic, having worked 23 weeks straight.
 Photographed by Steven Meisel, she was presented on the September 2004 cover of American Vogue as one of the "Models of the Moment".

 Kurková has appeared on over 51 Vogue magazine covers internationally, including the French, Italian, UK, German, Russian, Greek, and Korean editions, and has also appeared in international editions of Elle, Vanity Fair, and The Face.
 She has worked with noted fashion photographers like Steven Klein, Mario Sorrenti, and Mario Testino.
 During the Christian Dior Fall/Winter 2004 Couture show, she was wearing a corseted princess gown that was so vast and outrageously ornate that she got stuck in the fabric and had to be manhandled off the catwalk.

 After being contracted as a Victoria's Secret Angel in 2005, she was featured in the 2006 Victoria's Secret Fashion Show, showcasing the $6.5 million "Hearts On Fire" Fantasy Bra decked with almost 2,000 diamonds weighing 800 carat with a centerpiece diamond brooch weighing 10 carat.
 During this same Victoria's Secret show, she opened the "Come Fly With Me" segment, dressed as a fantasized sexy air hostess.
 Due to a design flaw, her right shoe flapped opened and slipped off her foot half way down the catwalk, causing Kurková to continue walking with only one shoe on as nothing had happened.
 The video got more than 600,000 views, and the incident was soon considered a "legendary moment".